 Mobile apps are increasingly popular in everyday activities.
-The two most popular app stores, Google Play and Apple’s App Store, had a total number of 2.8 and 2.2 million available apps respectively, as of March 2017.
+As of the first quarter of 2019, the two most popular app stores, Google Play and Apple’s App Store, had a total number of 2.1 and 1.8 million available apps respectively.
 With the large volume of apps available to consumers, marketers began to focus more on mobile app retention than on acquisition alone.
-As of September 2017, the apps for Gmail, Google Maps, YouTube and Google were the four most popular Android apps worldwide, while Facebook, YouTube, Instagram and Skype for iPhone were the apps with the highest market reach among mobile iOS users globally.
+As of June 2018, the apps for Gmail, Google Maps, YouTube and Google were the four most popular Android apps worldwide, while Facebook, YouTube, Instagram and Skype for iPhone were the apps with the highest market reach among mobile iOS users globally.

-Besides social networking, mobile internet users also more commonly use their device to watch online videos, accounting for 58 percent of digital video plays during the third quarter of 2017.
-Tencent Video ranks among the worldwide highest-grossing entertainment app titles in the Apple App Store, followed by iQiYi Video and Netflix.
-Music streaming apps have also increased in popularity, with Spotify and SoundCloud being among the most downloaded music and audio apps worldwide.
+Besides social networking, mobile internet users also more commonly use their device to watch online videos, accounting for 62 percent of digital video plays during the second quarter of 2018.
+Netflix ranks among the worldwide highest-grossing entertainment app titles in the Apple App Store, followed by Tencent Video and iQiYi Video.
+Music streaming apps have also increased in popularity, with Spotify and YouTube Music being among the most downloaded music and audio apps worldwide.

 Mobile commerce has been on a continued rise with the availability of a range of online shopping preferences for consumers that include online purchases of grocery, toys, books, music, movies and video games, clothing and footwear, household appliances, consumer electronics, and so on.
-The average value of global online shopping orders placed using a smartphone stood at 104.63 U.S. dollars during the third quarter of 2017.
-In a 2016 survey, it was found that about half of mobile shoppers turn to smartphone or tablets for purchasing products for convenience; 46 percent opted for the mobile platform to save time.
+The average value of global online shopping orders placed using a smartphone stood at 78 U.S. dollars during the fourth quarter of 2018.